SETIatHCRO/Spikes/Documentation/Hardware/LDO_PSU/README.md

 ### Linear Voltage Regulator for the Mini-Circuits ZX60-14LN-S+ Amplifier

-This Regulator PCB will take input Voltage of 8.5V to 21V and step it down to a stable 6V.
+This Regulator PCB will take an input Voltage of 8.5V to 21V and step it down to a stable 6V.

 The maximum Output Current is 1A.